Mayes and Rice as Joseph de Rocher and Sister Helen Prejean

 5

-Jake Heggie’s acclaimed Dead Man Walking debuts in London, demanding attention, compassion, and courage in equal measure.
-Adapted from Sister Helen Prejean’s memoir, the story charts a nun’s journey into the heart of America’s moral contradictions as she becomes the spiritual adviser to a convicted murderer on death row awaiting execution in Louisiana’s Angola Penitentiary.
+Jake Heggie’s acclaimed Dead Man Walking debuts in London, demanding attention, compassion, and courage from its audience and do away with the polite distances we maintain from the machinery of death, into the legal fictions we rehearse to make that machinery tolerable.
+Adapted from Sister Helen Prejean’s memoir by librettist Terrence McNally, the story charts a nun’s passage into the moral hinterland of the American justice system as she becomes the spiritual adviser to a convicted murderer on death row awaiting execution in Louisiana’s Angola Penitentiary.
 Through her, the viewer is confronted with the question of what forgiveness means when violence has already done its worst.
-Aside from a searing look at capital punishment, Heggie and librettist Terrence McNally deals with the faith that is stretched taut between compassion for the condemned De Rocher and his family, and the unhealed wounds of the victims’ parents.

 The opera’s prologue, starting at teenage romance and ending in rape and murder, is a punch to the gut which only truly takes its deliberately jarring effect once it transitions to the first scene filled with the buoyant singing of the children of Hope House (Sister Helen’s mission).
-Necessarily so, as this jarring transition is the opera’s moral thesis in miniature: grace and violence coexist in the same world, and art must find the courage to hold both without flinching.
+Necessarily so, as this jarring transition is the opera’s moral thesis: grace and violence coexist in the same world, and art must find the courage to hold both without flinching.
+The second act clearly acts as the avenger to the first, and the audience is left to wonder whether anything has truly been resolved.

-The orchestra, led by the indomitable Kerem Hassan, brings flawlessly timed vigour.
+Heggie’s score moves restlessly across idioms — choral hymn, jazz, fragments of rock — as though searching for a musical language capacious enough to contain such contradictions.
+The orchestra, led by the indomitable Kerem Hassan, brings a keenly timed vigour and often surges with an almost impersonal force.
 There are moments, especially in Act I, when its instrumental force overshadows the singers, whose text and nuance risk being swallowed by sound.
 Yet this imbalance also supports the opera’s subject of the behemoth weight of moral judgment – what the law enforcement and the victims’ parents pronounce to be absolute justice – against the small, trembling voices of conscience.

 ENO London Coliseum